 • Dr. Marcia Barnes, Vanderbilt University

-Marcia Barnes, Ph.D. is a Professor of Special Education.
-She conducts research on the cognitive processes associated with difficulties in reading comprehension and mathematics in children with neurodevelopmental disorders and children at risk for or with learning disabilities.
-Her research has received federal funding from the Institute of Education Sciences and the National Institutes of Health.
-She is the author of many peer-reviewed papers and book chapters, and co-author of a widely-used book on learning disability identification, assessment, and intervention.
-Her research papers have appeared in a variety of journals including Scientific Studies of Reading; Psychological Bulletin; Journal of Educational Psychology; Journal of Research on Educational Effectiveness; Journal of Learning Disabilities; Journal of the International Neuropsychological Association; and Neuropsychology.
+Marcia Barnes, Ph.D., is a Professor of Special Education and holds the Dunn Family Chair in Psychoeducational Assessment at Peabody College, Vanderbilt University.
+She researches the cognitive processes associated with difficulties in reading comprehension and mathematics in children with neurodevelopmental disorders and at risk for or with learning disabilities.
+This research includes longitudinal and descriptive studies and developing and testing novel interventions.
+Her research has received federal funding from the Institute of Education Sciences, the National Institutes of Health, and the National Science Foundation.
+She is the author of many peer-reviewed papers and book chapters and co-author of a widely-used book on learning disability identification, assessment, and intervention.
+Her research papers have appeared in various journals, including Scientific Studies of Reading, Psychological Bulletin, Journal of Educational Psychology, Journal of Research on Educational Effectiveness, Journal of Learning Disabilities, Journal of the International Neuropsychological Association, and Neuropsychology.
+She is an Associate Editor of Scientific Studies of Reading.

 • Dr. Laurie Cutting, Vanderbilt University